 Median Corporate Controller Salary

-Our accounting graduates enter their chosen profession quickly with multiple job offers in hand.
-In many years, 100% of our graduates have a position within 6 months of graduation (2020).
+Students graduate with multiple job offers in hand.
+And the majority of time, 100% of graduates have position within six months of graduation (2020).

 CPA Pass Rate

-Our accounting graduates pass the CPA at a much higher rate compared to the state average of 33%.
+That means UNI accounting graduates pass the CPA exam, far outpacing the state average of 33%.

 Find out More About Accounting